shimonjacobs/ProgrammingCW/README.md

 # Image Detection and Classification Program

 ### Overview
 This program can detect objects in an image.
 The user provides a training image, and then a series of query images.
-THe program will detect the items in the query images.
+The program will detect the items in the query images.

 **Libraries**\
 the following libraries need to be installed: